AngieDar/AngieDar/README.md

 ## About Me

-Hi, I am Angelo, aspiring Data Scientist living in Amsterdam.
-When I am not partaking in outdoor hobbies, I spend my time on personal projects and learning more about Python, databases and play around with DevOps tools.
-I am interested in remote work as well as on site.
-Feel free to reach me on my LinkedIn above.
+Hi, I am Angelo, Data Engineer living in Amsterdam.
+When I don't partake in outdoor hobbies, I spend my time on personal projects, learning more about Python, databases and playing around with DevOps tools.
+I am ready for a new challenge as a Data Engineer in a company where I can grow and simultaneously contribute to the success of your team.

 ## My Skill Set